alexandeers/exjobb/README.md

 ### Inventory

-You will need to edit this file in order for Ansible to discover the nodes.
+You will need to edit the [hosts](./ansible/inventory/hosts.ini) (`ansible/inventory/hosts.ini`) file in order for Ansible to discover the nodes.

 ```ini
 [control]